m-lab/autonode/examples/README.md

 Requirements:

-* version v2.28 or later of docker compose
+* Version v2.28 or later of docker compose, installed from [official docker images](https://docs.docker.com/engine/install/)
-* the bbr module must be loaded in the kernel
+* The `tcp_bbr` module must be loaded in the kernel

 ```sh
 docker compose version